qurator-spk/sbb_ocr_conf_eval/README.md

     sbb_ocr COMMAND [ARGS] [OPTIONS]...

-    CSV_FILES: One or more CSV files containing confidence scores data.
+    CSV_FILEs: One or more CSV files containing confidence scores data.

     PLOT_FILE: Output file name for the generated plot (e.g., PNG or JPG).